 Then, from the serene and timeless precincts of Delos, it’s on to an island of very different character.
 Beneath the glitz and glitter of fashionable Mykonos — possibly the most popular of the Greek isles — you’ll find a charming place filled with traditional homes and churches, shop-lined streets, and a picturesque harbor.
 Head out on a walking tour that includes a stop in a traditional taverna for Greek meze (small plates of food), accompanied by ouzo, Greece’s eponymous anise-flavored liqueur; then enjoy some time for swimming and exploring Mykonos on your own.
 Back on board, hear an enlightening lecture on “Greek Mythology”.

 A scenic morning cruise brings us to Naxos, largest of the Cyclades.
 This morning’s tour takes you across the island to the village of Kournochari.
 From here, trek local footpaths to Melanes, an ancient village nestled among fruit groves and olive trees.
 In a local garden, you’ll find a haunting statue depicting a guardian of Zeus, which was left unfinished.
-Afterward, join a local family in the village for a memorable home-hosted lunch.
+Afterward, join a local family in the village for a memorable lunch, either hosted by a local family or at a traditional village restaurant.
 The rest of the afternoon is at leisure.
 Tonight, enjoy a performance by local musicians aboard ship.

 A walking tour of stylish Santorini